janshea/janshea.github.io/content/authors/admin/_index.md

 * I am an Educational Psychologist specialized in developmental and learning sciences.

-* I have received systematic training in research design, statistics, evaluation theory, and educational psychology theories such as human development, cognition, motivation, and information processing theories.
+* I have received systematic training in research design, statistics, evaluation theory, and educational psychology theories.

 * I have been different roles in my profession: a college instructor, a high school teacher, and a researcher.

-* I am very interested in data analysis, so I acquired a graduate certificate in Data Science besides my Ph.D. in Educational Psychology.
+* I am very interested in data analysis, so I acquired a graduate certificate in Data Science alongside my Ph.D. in Educational Psychology.

 * I enjoy being a life-long learner.
 Also, encouraging others to be a life-long learner brings me the greatest joy.